Registered Fire Protection Technician Program Overview

 If you’re not already employed with a Fire Protection Company, you need to get experience somehow.
 People just starting out should begin taking courses (or at least register for them) and then approach employers looking for work.
 If they know you’re getting the recognized training they’ll see that as an asset and will be more likely to hire you as a trainee.

 When you’ve gathered the minimum experience and education, you’re ready to apply.
 Be prepared for a fairly in-depth application.
-You’re becoming a member of a professional association – so we ask a lot of questions!
+As a registrant with a professional regulator we require a lot of information – so we ask a lot of questions!
 You will need to show us that you’ve met the minimum requirements.
 You’ll need to fill out a log-book, show proof of education and give us the names and email addresses of a few people you’ve worked with.
-Don’t worry if you’ve only worked with one person, as long as they have their stamp it’s OK.
-But we will ask for 3 references in total.

 Submit the application with payment.
 We need payment before we can process anything.
 If your employer is paying for it have them call us.